druskus20/elkontest/README.md

 #### How do I take part in it?
 You have to create a new issue with your submission attached.

-#### How many pictures can I submit?
-Each person can submit up to 3 pictures.

 #### Who will be the jury?
 The jury will be composed by a set of mods from the discord server, including ELKowar himself.